Deep-MI/FastSurfer/doc/overview/EXAMPLES.md

                     --threads 4 --3T
 ```

-The output will be stored in the $fastsurferdir (including the `aparc.DKTatlas+aseg.deep.mgz` segmentation under `$fastsurferdir/subjectX/mri` (default location)).
-Processing of the hemispheres will be run in parallel (--threads 4 >= 2) to significantly speed-up surface creation.
+The output will be stored in the `$fastsurferdir` (including the `aparc.DKTatlas+aseg.deep.mgz` segmentation under `$fastsurferdir/subjectX/mri` (default location)).
+Processing of the hemispheres will be run in parallel (`--threads 4`, 4 >= 2) to significantly speed-up surface creation.
 Omit this flag to run the processing sequentially, e.g. if you want to save resources on a compute cluster.

 ## Example 4: FastSurfer on multiple subjects